 Sustainability and Recycling in the Corrugated industry

-There are several benefits to corrugated as it pertains to recyclability and sustainability.
+There are several benefits to the corrugated paper manufacturing process as it pertains to recyclability and sustainability.
 Here are a few:

-- Certain types of starches used have been developed so that they are not harmful to the ozone.
+- New starches have been developed that are not harmful to the ozone layer.

-- Formaldehyde use, which is proven to be a hazardous emission, has been significantly regulated and reduced in today’s modern manufacturing processes.
+- Formaldehyde, which is proven to be a hazardous emission, has been significantly regulated and reduced in today’s corrugated paper manufacturing process.

-- Water waste by the industry has significantly diminished from past levels thanks to the Clean Water Act in the 80’s.
+- Water waste by the industry has significantly diminished from past levels thanks to the Clean Water Act of the 1980’s.

-- Recycling is encouraged by corrugated manufacturers to their suppliers and end users to recycle the finished corrugated boxes for sustainability in the paper industry.
+- Corrugated manufacturers encourage their suppliers and end users to recycle the finished corrugated boxes for sustainability in the paper industry.
 Environmentally conscious companies choose to source paper from sustainable suppliers for the corrugated paper manufacturing process, while reducing and recycling their own paper waste.

-- Health and safety requirements today have also lead corrugated manufacturers to produce boxes that can safely carry food without creating health risks.
+- Updated health and safety requirements have lead corrugated manufacturers to produce boxes that carry food safely and without creating health risks for the end consumer.

-- The corrugated industry aims to create green packaging materials.
-Corrugated’s recycling rate is beyond that of all other packaging materials used today.
-Compared to other packaging options, corrugated uses less raw materials to do it.
+- The corrugated industry aims to create green packaging materials and has a recycling rate beyond that of all other packaging materials used today.
+Compared to other packaging options, corrugated uses less raw materials to create a recycled product.

-Please visit Fruit Growers Supply for more information about how cartons made from corrugated can be used by local businesses for all of your produce shipping needs.
-Fruit Growers has perfected a method of producing corrugated that is technologically advanced, fast paced, and environmentally friendly.
+At Fruit Growers Supply, you can find more information about how corrugated cartons can be used by local businesses for all of your produce shipping needs.
+Fruit Growers Supply Company has perfected a corrugated paper manufacturing process that is technologically advanced, fast paced, and environmentally friendly.
 Subscribe to our e-news for information about corrugated, pallets, irrigation systems, and contact us for a no-obligation quote.